Keywords

 3.3.3 Theoretical foundations not provided

-22 papers (35%) did not cite any theories to guide their learning or research design.
+Twenty-two papers (35%) did not report any theoretical framework to guide the study design or analysis.

 3.4.1 Willingness to pay and the determinants